-In the mountains of northern Albania, the impact of dams threatens to clash not just with nature, but also with a unique culture.
-Here in the Kelmend valley, the highland Malësorët people are some of Europe’s last true pastoralist shepherds, migrating with their flocks between high alpine pastures in the summer, and lower valleys during the winter months.
-While this process of transhumance has received UNESCO recognition and protection in countries like Italy, Greece and Austria, where the practice draws tourists and spectators, in Albania it holds no such status.
-The Malësorët shepherds brave challenging year round conditions in a difficult terrain in order to eke out a living as they have for generations.
+The Malësorë have passed the practice of transhumance, and their knowledge of the mountains, down through generations, surviving the occupation of empires, and half a century of repressive communist rule.
+However, while transhumance has received UNESCO recognition and protection in countries like Italy, Greece and Austria, where the practice draws tourists and spectators, in Albania it holds no such status.
+The Malësorë shepherds brave challenging year round conditions in difficult terrain, with little support, in order to eke out a living.